chancefry21/chance-portfolio-site/merchandising-analytics/README.md

 ## Recommendations

 ### 1. Leverage and Expand Seasonal Tools (High-Demand Category)
-- Increase SKU assortment and shelf space for Seasonal Tools.
+- Increase SKU assortment and shelf space for Publications.
-- Feature the category more prominently during Q3–Q4 via seasonal aisles or endcaps.
+- Feature the category more prominently during Q3–Q4 via seasonal aisles
 - Increase replenishment frequency during peak demand periods to avoid stockouts.
-- Prioritize this category long-term — data shows sustained demand, not a temporary spike.

 ### 2. Address Underperformance in the South Region
 - South region contributes only **17%** of sales — represents the greatest long-term opportunity for growth.